Red Bank Catholic High School

-Red Bank Catholic High School is a four-year private coeducational Roman Catholic high school, located in Red Bank in Monmouth County, New Jersey, United States, serving students in ninth through twelfth grades, operating under the supervision of the Roman Catholic Diocese of Trenton.
+Red Bank Catholic High School is a four-year private coeducational Roman Catholic high school, located in Red Bank in Monmouth County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades, operating under the supervision of the Roman Catholic Diocese of Trenton.
 The school has been accredited by Cognia since 2013.

 As of the 2017–18 school year, the school had an enrollment of 915 students and 74.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
 The school's student body was 88.9% (813) White, 3.6% (33) Hispanic, 3.2% (29) Black and 0.9% (8) Asians.
 The Class of 2010 included students from 67 different communities and 71 schools.
-Red Bank Catholic High School has 88 full and part-time teachers, nine administrators, six guidance counselors, a campus minister (Charles Gates) and a chaplain.
+Red Bank Catholic High School has 88 full and part-time teachers, nine administrators, six guidance counselors, a campus minister and a chaplain.
 40% of the school's faculty hold advanced degrees.
-The principal is Karen Falco.
+The principal is Vanessa R. Pereira.

 Red Bank Catholic High School's colors are Forest Green and Gold.